singlab/MICE/README.md

 AIIDE Demo: https://github.com/singlab/MICE/releases/tag/Demo

-Here is an run through and explanation of the demo in video form. https://youtu.be/VnR7eesR_qI
+Here is an run through and explanation of the demo in video form: https://youtu.be/VnR7eesR_qI

 ## Instructions for Pre-Built Version